KhronosGroup/glTF/specification/2.0/README.md

 ![](figures/pbr.png)

 The glTF spec is designed to allow applications to choose different lighting implementations based on their requirements.
-Some implementations may focus on an accurate simulation of light transport, others may choose to deliver real-time performance.
-Therefore, any implementation that adheres to the rules for mixing BRDFs is compliant to the glTF spec.
+Some implementations may focus on an accurate simulation of light transport while others may choose to deliver real-time performance.
+Therefore, any implementation that adheres to the rules for mixing BRDFs is conformant to the glTF spec.

 In a physically-accurate light simulation, the BRDFs have to follow some basic principles: the BRDF has to be positive, reciprocal and energy conserving.
 This ensures that the visual output of the simulation is independent of the underlying rendering algorithm, as long as it is unbiased.
 The specification will provide a mathematical model that allows implementations to achieve an exact result in an unbiased renderer.
 Note that unbiased renderers may still decide to deviate from the specification to achieve better visual quality.

 The unbiased light simulation with physically realistic BRDFs will be the ground-truth for approximations in real-time renderers that are often biased, but still give visually pleasing results.
-Usually, these renderers take short-cuts to solve the rendering equation, like the split-sum approximation for image based lighting, or simplify the math to save instructions and reduce register pressure.
+Usually, these renderers take shortcuts to solve the rendering equation, like the split-sum approximation for image based lighting, or simplify the math to save instructions and reduce register pressure.
 However, there are many ways to achieve good approximations, depending on the constraints of the platform (mobile or web applications, desktop applications on low or high-end hardware, VR), and the constraints change over time.

 ## Implementation